10 Most Likely Asked ORACLE DBA Interview Questions And Answers

 The maintenance is easier in ASM.
 ASM will manage the disks itself.
 In a file system you need to manage the disks yourself.
 ASM acts like a volume manager.
 You can dynamically add disks to it or remove disks from it.
 Regular file systems don’t have these capabilities.
 You have to use a separate volume manager.

-ASM distributes the files to each underlying disks and because of that it provides a better I/O performance.
+ASM distributes the files to each underlying disk and because of that it provides a better I/O performance.

 8: Can you have ASM configured with RAC?
 What are the benefits of having ASM configured?